 - Sunday, June 10: Reading and signing at Juneau’s Rainy Retreat Books, with music from Marian Call and Laura Zahasky!
 5-6 p.m.
-(No Facebook event yet; you’ll have to remember this one on your own.)
+Facebook it here.

 - Monday, June 11: Teaching “Getting Started as a Freelancer” at Juneau’s 49 Writers.
 6:30-9 p.m.
 Sign up here.